Aggushub/TinyLogics/README.md

 **TinyLogics** is my personal sandbox of code — a place where I experiment, build, and learn.
 These aren't big projects or polished apps, but rather bite-sized programs that helped me understand core concepts, solve logic problems, or just tinker around with code.

-Whether it’s a quick C snippet, a Java logic challenge, or a mini script in Python — if I learned something from it, it probably ended up here.
+Whether it’s a quick Python snippet, a Java logic challenge, or a mini script in Python — if I learned something from it, it probably ended up here.

 ---